 Step 5: Install your theme

 One of the most important things a blog needs besides good content is a good design.
 People decide in seconds whether or not they trust your website and choose to stay.
 A visually unappealing website will turn off readers and reduce the number of return visits you get.

-So to accomplish a good design, you will need an amazing WordPress theme (i.e., design templates and files).
-You have 3 options:
+- Free themes – Free themes are plentiful and for budding new bloggers looking to make their mark online.
+They seem like a great option, as they allow you to keep costs low.
+There are many great free themes online, but most of them are not amazing.
 If you plan on blogging for a long time, this might become a problem as your website grows.
 However, if you just need a simple design to blog for your friends and family, then go the free route.
 You can find some good free themes at wordpress.org.

 Step 6: Create your main pages